Ficool

 "I've been thinking about your survival," the Patriarch said.
 His voice was unhurried, each word carefully weighed.
 "About your breakthrough.
 About these dreams your father mentioned years ago."

-Wang Ben had kept his expression neutral.
+Wang Ben had kept his face still.
 "Yes, Patriarch?"

 "Do you know what I see when I look at you, boy?"